Hiking at the gorgeous Four Mills nature preserve in Pennsylvania

 • Ft.
 Washington Park map

-• Fuel up: Stop by Feine, a great local coffeeshop serving excellent pastries
+• Fuel up: Stop by Feine, a great local coffeeshop in Conshohocken serving excellent pastries

 Beautiful spring day at Ft Washington State Park in Pennsylvania